 Levan Kharatishvili

-CEO & Founder – Creative Strategies Lab
+CEO & Founder – Creative Spark

 After more than a decade leading numerous cultural and cultural heritage related projects, creating strategies for culture, cultural heritage, arts and creative sectors, Levan Kharatishvili has embarked on setting up his own creative consultancy enterprise: Creative Strategies Lab (CSL).

-Levan has established LEPL Creative Georgia with the ultimate mission to create an enabling environment to support and develop culture and the creative industries in Georgia and was the co-author of the first National Strategy and Roadmap for the creative industries in Georgia.
+Levan has established LEPL Creative Georgia with the ultimate mission to create an enabling environment to support and develop culture and the creative industries in Georgia, and was the co-author of the first National Strategy and Roadmap for the creative industries in Georgia.

-With his support and assistance, the local municipality of Zugdidi in the Samegrelo-Zemo Svaneti Region has successfully elaborated and adopted the first cultural development strategy for the city under the EU4Culture project.
-As a result, Zugdidi has been selected as a winning city and has been awarded a 300,000 EUR grant to support the implementation of the recently adopted strategy.
-This strategy prioritizes gastronomy as a key element for the sustainable development of the city and the entire region.
+With his support and assistance, the local municipality of Zugdidi in the Samegrelo-Zemo Svaneti Region successfully elaborated and adopted the first cultural development strategy for the city under the EU4Culture project.
+As a result, Zugdidi was selected as a winning city and awarded a €300,000 grant to support the implementation of the strategy.
+This strategy prioritises gastronomy as a key element for the sustainable development of the city and the entire region.

-He has been assigned to elaborate the full report of the Third Regional Seminar “Faro Convention for concrete action on cultural heritage” within the frames of the Council of Europe – European Union Joint Project – “The Faro Way: enhanced participation in cultural heritage.”
+He has been assigned to elaborate the full report of the Third Regional Seminar “Faro Convention for Concrete Action on Cultural Heritage” within the frames of the Council of Europe – European Union Joint Project – “The Faro Way: Enhanced Participation in Cultural Heritage.”
 He has also been assigned to prepare the study on the best practices of applying the Faro Convention principles by Georgian public, private and civil society sectors for the Council of Europe.